 The CPA Australia Group is required to comply with the Australian Privacy Principles (APPs) in the Privacy Act 1988 (Cth) (Privacy Act).
 The APPs regulate the manner in which personal information is handled throughout its life cycle, from collection/receipt to use and disclosure, storage, accessibility and disposal.

 We are also required to comply with other laws, including more specific privacy legislation in some circumstances and in some jurisdictions, such as:

 - Spam Act 2003 (Cth) and Do Not Call Register Act 2006 (Cth)

 - the Notifiable Data Breaches scheme under Part IIIC of the Privacy Act.

 1.3.
 Employee records

 In Australia, the CPA Australia Group is generally exempt from the Privacy Act when we collect and handle employee records.
 However, our policy is to protect the personal information of our employees as we do other personal information.

 2. The purposes for which we collect, hold, use and disclose personal information

 CPA Australia’s core services to members include education, training, the provision of information, technical support and advocacy.
 The main purposes for which we collect, hold, use and disclose personal information are to provide quality services and benefits to our members, to alert them to issues and opportunities in which they might be interested, and to maintain and extend our membership.
 Staff and members work together with local and international bodies to represent the views and concerns of the profession to governments, regulators, industries, academia and the general public.
 CPA Australia also interacts with non-members, both prospective members and also the general public.
 Personal information is collected and used for those processes.

 For those above purposes, the CPA Australia Group’s activities, in Australia and around the world, include:

 Managing memberships, for example, by:

-- recording and updating membership details and profile information
+- recording and updating membership details and profile information, and maintaining appropriate registers and other records of information relating to CPA Australia’s corporate governance

 - sending notices of CPA Australia meetings